Skylake-dev/Notes/Data Bases 2/Data Bases 2.md

 Very useful approach to avoid locking an entire table if i only need to act on a small subset of the records.
 Of course when i want to perform the action i have stateted my intention to perform i have to get an actual SL or XL.

-NOTE: from the table we can see that intentional locks are always compatible with one another, onle when they are actualized there can be conflicts.
+NOTE: from the table we can see that intentional locks are always compatible with one another, only when they are actualized there can be conflicts.

 #### Timestamp-based approaches
 A timestamp is a unique identifier that defines a total ordering of the events in a system.
 In a centralized system it is easy because all requests are on the same node, in a distributed system we can use the Lamport clocks to assign timestamps without a global clock.